elgels/Bellabeat-Case-Study/README.md

 </p>

 <p>
 Minutes Asleep and Sedentary Minutes show a negative relationship.
-Sedentary time doesn’t lead to a healthy lifestyle, and more sedentary time is related to less sleep.
+Sedentary time does not lead to a healthy lifestyle, and more sedentary time is related to less sleep.
 </p>

 ---